barend-erasmus/yeoman-tutorial/README.md

 ## Creating your Generator

-a Yeoman uses Node.js modules with certain attributes as generators.
+Yeoman uses Node.js modules with certain attributes as generators.
 The module name has to be in the format of `generator-name` and the `package.json` file need to contain `yeoman-generator` as a keyword.

 This what your directory structure should look like.